 Save yourself the stress of trying to mix and match the many hot hues of the season only to feel uncomfortable in an outfit that’s bolder than you wished for.
 Instead, play with prints within the same color palette or pick one pop color to complement neutrals.
 But most importantly, quality trumps all here; each piece you choose should be a fabric that’s durable and comfortable, a fit that boosts your confidence, and not be so overly trend-driven that you end up sick of it by the 10th wear.
 The best pieces of a core wardrobe can just as easily be worn at the beach as a dinner date.

 Ahead, discover the seven key items for a successful summer edit.

 No matter where you are in the world, the white button-down may just be the hero of summer.
 It’s a classic that is equally chic and laid-back, making it the ultimate styling piece for a capsule wardrobe.
 I hate to admit that I may have thrown it on at least once a day as I was traveling — and now back in New York, too.
-Lean into the “coastal grandma” aesthetic by layering the piece over your swimsuit, button it up for a polished look on your remote Zoom call, or pair it with a summer dress to stay warm on breezy nights out.
+Lean into the “coastal grandma” aesthetic by layering the piece over your swimsuit, button it up for a polished look on your remote work meetings, or pair it with a summer dress to stay warm on breezy nights out.